Skip to main content

 Retrieve data from variables

-To retrieve the data stored in a specific variable, you need to fetch the variable in a node and add syntaxes to it .(if it's an array or object).
+To retrieve data stored in a specific variable, fetch the variable in a node and use appropriate syntax, especially when using arrays or objects.

-1. Add a message node to the respective node.
+1. Add a message node to your chatbot's flow where you want to retrieve and display the data.

-3. If the data is array/object, you cannoy display them directly.
-You need to use a syntax to filter out the required data.
-Refer to the following table for syntaxes to use depending on the data type.
+3. If the data is an array or object, you cannot display it directly.
+You need to use syntax to filter out the required data.
+Refer to the following table for syntaxes based on the data type.

 DatatypeSyntax